 All data centres are designed to be fault-tolerant and redundant, but to what degree is determined by the economic and business goals of the companies that build and maintain them.
 To make comparing facilities easy and to ensure standardisation – the industry has voluntarily adopted various tier rating and certification systems.

 The most common system is created and maintained by a company called the Uptime Institute.
 They have defined what a facility requires to have to reach a particular tier and then certified that it does meet those requirements – thus obtaining certification as a tier rated data centre.

 The Uptime Institute has split the requirements up into four tiers that are ordered (helpfully) from lowest redundancy to highest redundancy.

 Tier I (one)

-A Tier I data centre is not fault tolerant or concurrently maintainable at all.
+A Tier I data centre is not fault-tolerant or concurrently maintainable at all.
 It would be the equivalent of your office server room.
-If any single component fails or needs to be shut down for maintenance (UPS, Aircon, Power), then you are going to have an outage to the services within that facility.
+If any single component fails or needs to be shut down for maintenance (UPS, Aircon or Power), then you are going to have an outage to the services within that facility.
 Tier I facilities are designed on a budget for small uses or where it is a backup to another larger facility.

 Tier II (two)